ucb-ist-drupal/ucberkeley_cas-7/README.md

 The module
 [UC Berkeley Environment Configurations](https://github.com/ucb-ist-drupal/ucb_envconf-7) ensures that your cas and ldap server settings are correct based on your development environment on [Pantheon](http://getpantheon.com).
+(If you are not hosting your site on Pantheon, you don't need this module.)
 UC Berkeley Environment Configurations ensures that your Dev and Test sites on Pantheon use:

 * CAS Server: auth-test.berkeley.edu
 * LDAP Server: ldap-test.berkeley.edu